 Using Race to the Top Early Learning Challenge funds, Pennsylvania awarded one-year mini-grants to align over 300 early childhood education courses.

-Pennsylvania issued revised Core Knowledge Competencies (CKC) for Early Childhood and School-Age Professionals in 2014 to define expectations for professionals working with children from infancy through age 12 in care and education settings.
-The state has taken a number of steps since then to make progress toward its goal of a common statewide progression of credentials and degrees aligned with the CKC.
+The state has taken a number of steps to make progress toward its goal of a common statewide progression of credentials and degrees aligned with the Core Knowledge Competencies (CKC).
 A critical strategy has been engagement with higher education.
 Using Race to the Top Early Learning Challenge funds, Pennsylvania awarded community colleges, state colleges, and universities one-year mini-grants ranging from $7,500 to $15,000 to align over 300 early childhood education courses with the CKC.
-Courses must be aligned with the CKC to be included in Pennsylvania’s Keys to Quality Professional Development Registry.
-Additional grants are being considered for 2017.
+Courses must be aligned with the CKC to be included in Pennsylvania’s Professional Development Registry.

 As a result of the first round of mini-grants, 220 courses at 18 two- and four-year institutes of higher education (IHE) were aligned.
 Seven IHEs received round 2 mini-grants in 2016 to align an additional 80 courses, Additionally, several institutions reported revising existing courses, specifically adding more emphasis on ages 0-5.
 The process of aligning the course objectives with the CKC challenged IHEs to take a hard look at what was being taught and how comprehensive the course offerings were.